OfficeDev/Office-Add-in-samples/Samples/word-blazor-add-in/README.md

 ## Applies to

-- Word on Windows, Mac, and in a browser.
+- Word on the web, Windows, and Mac.

 ## Prerequisites

-- Microsoft 365 - You can get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.
+- Microsoft 365 - Get a [free developer sandbox](https://developer.microsoft.com/microsoft-365/dev-program#Subscription) that provides a renewable 90-day Microsoft 365 E5 developer subscription.

 ## Run the sample